Akinjaiye/trivia-app/README.md

 * Open git hub in your browser
 * Search username Akinjaiye on git hub
-* Clone git repository on your browser
+* Clone this repository to your desktop
-* run npm install
+* Run npm install

 ## Known Bugs